Last fall, one of my kids needed surgery. Our insurance company didn't deny the claim. They did something worse.

 Free during beta.
 I'm not building a tool that only people who can already afford a $200/hour medical billing advocate can use.
 The healthcare system hits hardest on the people who can least afford to fight back.
 If this only works for people with resources, I've built the wrong thing.

 Stubborn on the vision, flexible on the details.
-If bill auditing isn't what drives adoption, I'll find what does.
+If appealing insurance denials and bill auditing isn't what drives adoption, I'll find what does.
 Healthcare financial dysfunction is the mission.
 The product form is negotiable.
 The mission isn't.

 Honest answer?
 I spent nearly thirty years making businesses more efficient and executives wealthier, and the world doesn't need me to do more of that.
-When Pandion closed, I had the financial security and the space to ask myself what actually matters.
+When Pandion closed, I had to ask myself what actually matters.
 And what matters is building something that helps real people with a real problem — not shaving 1.3% off someone else's cost-per-unit.

 There's a phrase my first battalion commander in the Marines used to say: "Bloom where you're planted."
 You can't control where you end up.
 You can only control how you grow once you're there.

-I ended up in healthcare because my family's medical bills were a disaster and I had the skills to do something about it.
+I ended up in healthcare because my insurer tried to outlast my family on a surgery claim and I had the skills to see exactly what they were doing.
 That's not a grand plan.
 It's just what happened.
-And now I'm building the tool I wish existed when I was on the phone for the third hour, trying to figure out why my kid's surgery claim was denied.
+And now I'm building the tool I wish existed when I was on the phone for the third hour, trying to figure out why my kid's authorization was still "pending."